OSGP/Documentation/Architecture/security.md

 #### Authentication of web-applications

-Two way SSL will be used between web-applications and OSGP to verify the identities for both parties.
+Two way SSL will be used between web-applications and the open smart grid platform to verify the identities for both parties.
 User organisations are responsible for the administration of the identity of and access to their web applications.
 The web applications feature a login page.
 After successful login the user is linked to an organisation.
 Passwords will be stored encrypted.
-The organisation ID will be sent in each message to OSGP and will be verified by the SSL certificate.
+The organisation ID will be sent in each message to the open smart grid platform and will be verified by the SSL certificate.

 #### Algorithms

 Only public encryption Algorithms will be used.
 Due to performance limitations (of the devices) and recommendations from The European Network for Cyber Security (ENCS) Elliptic Curve DSA with 256-bit-keys was selected.
 This improves the security and efficiency over the 1024 bit RSA algorithm.
 Messages can be smaller and less processor capacity is needed.
 The key length of Elliptic Curve DSA is similar to the 3072 bit key length of RSA.

-Note: Even though OSGP uses ECDSA to secure the OSLP, other encryptions may be used as well.
+Note: Even though the open smart grid platform uses ECDSA to secure the OSLP, other encryptions may be used as well.
 The RSA Algorithm is still supported if preferred.
 This is a flexible configuration option.

 #### Private APN